 No Fear: You’re Not Alone

 Don’t be afraid if this sounds difficult.
 It need not be.
-There are many in this tribe who have done it, who have gone before you, and who will support you as you step off the old playing field and onto a new, brighter, lighter one.
+There are many in this pack who have done it, who have gone before you, and who will support you as you step off the dangerous old prevention path and onto a natural empowered one.

 The more we support each other in this quest for the Vital Animal that we all seek, the easier it is.

 So, it will reward you handsomely to know what I know, as an insider in the veterinary field since 1980.
-I’ll be making available more ways to learn.
-Keep an eye out.
+I’ll be your trusted guide.

 Best of health to you and all those in your care,